NarenDawar/unitize/source/introduction.rst

 Introduction
 ============

-UnitWise is a Python package for unit conversion.
+convertly is a Python package for unit conversion.
 It supports conversions for length, mass, time, temperature, and volume.

 Features
 --------